chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 ## State of React

 {% set reactShirtData = designs | find('slug', 'react-retro-vhs') %}
 We had tried to find time previous years to collaborate on a design for the React survey, and finally got around to it for the [2023 survey](https://2023.stateofreact.com/en-US/).
 Sacha was more hands-on since I am not knowledgeable at all in React-land.
-He suggested a different style, this time taking inspiration from anime and science-fiction user interfaces. (below you'll see the 2024 version instead)
+He suggested a different style, this time taking inspiration from anime and science-fiction user interfaces. (below you’ll see the 2024 version instead)

 While React is not my area of expertise, I think this looks pretty cool!
 Sacha set up most of the ideas (and due to my limited Japanese knowledge, the kanji as well), and after I drew custom katakana, he made even cooler ones, which just goes to show how this kind of collaboration can be fruitful!